 - As the tour is done according to the weather conditions, try to schedule it to the first days of the trip, so in case it is canceled you will have time to reschedule it.

-- As there are no changing rooms on the boat (only bathrooms) and the clothes must be changed right there, it is easier if you enter the boat with your swimsuit on.
+- As there are no changing rooms on the boat (only bathrooms) and the clothes must be changed right there, it is easier if you enter the boat already wearing your swimsuit.